-By now, you have probably heard about TransCanada's (NYSE:TRP) Keystone XL pipeline.
-For even the most casual observer of the energy industry, this project has been the spark that has ignited poltical debates ranging from environmental hazards, emission of greenhouse gasses, and North American energy independence.
-In last Tuesday's speech on climate change, President Barack Obama made a point to discuss the pipeline:
+By now, you've probably heard about TransCanada's (NYSE:TRP) Keystone XL pipeline.
+For even the most casual observer of the energy industry, this project has been the spark that has ignited political debates ranging from environmental hazards, emission of greenhouse gasses, and North American energy independence.
+In Tuesday's speech on climate change, President Obama made a point to discuss the pipeline:

 If Keystone XL gets built

-If Keystone XL is rejected
+If Keystone XL gets rejected

 What a Fool believes

 Canada needs the U.S. for its oil exports, which certainly bodes well for the U.S. in terms of pricing for oil.
 Not only does this give us an enourmous pricing advnatage on Canada, but the construction of the Keystone pipeline would also put pressure on several other countries.
 Check back to Fool.com to find out who these countries are.

 A special thanks to fellow Fool.com contributor Aimee Duffy for lending her expertise on the Canadian oil industry for this piece.

 The Motley Fool recommends Statoil and owns shares of Devon Energy.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.